zenazn/goji/README.md

 There are [plenty][revel] of [other][gorilla] [good][pat] [Go][martini]
 [web][gocraft] [frameworks][tiger] out there.
 Goji is by no means especially novel, nor is it uniquely good.
-The primary difference between Goji and other frameworks--and the primary reason I think Goji is any good--is its philosophy:
+The primary difference between Goji and other frameworks—and the primary reason I think Goji is any good—is its philosophy:

 Goji first of all attempts to be simple.
 It is of the Sinatra and Flask school of web framework design, and not the Rails/Django one.
 If you want me to tell